At St. Patrick's Catholic Primary School;

 The anticipated Pupil Premium for 2019/20 is £140,000.

-The targeted and specific use of our Pupil Premium will help us in achieving our vision.
+The targeted and specific use of our Pupil Premium will help us in achieving our vision of the highest aspirations for all of our children.

 At St Patrick’s we want to support all children who are disadvantaged or underachieving.
 We recognise that not all children on FSM are disadvantaged or underachieving and that some children who are disadvantaged or underachieving are not having FSM.

 At St Patrick’s, we believe that children need to be emotionally receptive to learning.
 To this end, school has used the pupil premium to employ a Child and Family Worker whose role is to work with children and their families on a one to one basis, including in the home.
-(10% of Pupil premium funding) She also works with groups of parents to deliver programmes of support, e.g. Triple P, Family SEAL.
-The Rainbow Room is used to engage children in nurturing activities, to deliver programmes to develop social skills and behaviour management interventions.
+(10% of Pupil premium funding) She also works with groups of parents to deliver programmes of support, e.g. Triple P, STEPS.
+The Sunshine Room is used to engage children in nurturing activities, to deliver programmes to develop social skills and behaviour management interventions.

 The school also pays for a play therapist for one day each week, to work with individual children to support their emotional well-being.
 (4% of Pupil premium funding)

-It is imperative that children get off to a good start with their learning so all classes in Early Years are supported by a TA.
-This ensures that children can be taught in small groups, targeting their individual needs.
-In phase 1, an additional teacher has been appointed to enable smaller group teaching and this structure is reflected in both Phase 2 and Phase 3.
+It is imperative that children get off to a good start with their learning so a 'Learning to Learn' group has been established in both Nursery and Reception.
+Throughout school, class sizes are small to support high quality first teaching.
 TAs have been trained to deliver programmes that support children with additional strategies to support their individual learning needs.
-(78% of Pupil premium funding)
+(83% of Pupil premium funding)